cjmacsax/CyberNotes/Active Directory.md

 - UserPrincipalName (UPN): primary logon for the user, usually the domain email address
 - SAMAccountName: logon name that supports the previous version of windows clients
 - `Get-ADUser -Identity [user]` to view user attributes
+- RID vs. SID
+	- SID is the domain identifier for all security principals (users, groups, machines) in a domain.
+	- RID is a unique value for a newly created object within a domain, you will find it at the end of the SID for a security principal.

 Non-Domain Joined computers: can have `workgroups` that are not managed by domain policy, but allow for sharing resources to other hosts in the workgroup.